tempertemper/www.tempertemper.net/src/site/posts/2019-08-21--amending-your-last-git-commit.md

 You then get the chance to amend your commit message, but you can just save the commit and it's done.

 If you're having a particularly bad day and make a new typo while you're fixing that first one, or you add one new file and realise there's a second one too, don't fret!
 You can repeat the process as many times as you need to!

+## Removing files

+"But what about *removing* files from a commit!?"
+I hear you ask.
+I've only needed to do this once or twice and it's a wee bit different (and trickier) than using `--amend`.

+1. First, undo the commit you just made with `git reset --soft HEAD~1`, which brings all the files from your last commit back to staging
+2. Next, remove the files you didn't want in that commit from the staging area: `git reset HEAD path/to/file.html`, or if there are several, use `git reset HEAD path/to/file1.html path/to/file2.html`
+3. Now you want to make that commit again; this time without those files.
+Run `git commit -c ORIG_HEAD` which creates a new commit using the same (amendable) commit message that you undid in step 1

+As for those files you took out of the commit, feel free to do whatever you want with them!